Skip to content

 config.yml#

-After addon is successfully installed, it will create config.yml file.
+After addon is successfully installed, it will create a config.yml file.
 Every option in this file comes with comments about them.
 Please check file for more information.
 You can find the latest config file: config.yml

 Phase Config Files#